Spider control treatments

 - If garden beds next to the house are retained it is important to keep vegetation trimmed back from the edge of the house and paths.
 This will prevent garden spiders building their large webs across paths.

-- Remove piles of wood and waste material around the house - a favorite hiding place for redback spiders
+- Remove piles of wood and waste material around the house – a favourite hiding place for redback spiders.

-- In case the occasional spider gets in, keep clothes and shoes off the floor to reduce spider hiding places - White-tail spiders and Huntsman spiders tend to come inside to escape the Summer heat.
-Clothes on the floor are cool dark places to hide and are similar to their natural hiding places under logs and bark.
+- If the occasional spider gets in, keep clothes and shoes off the floor to reduce spider hiding places.
+White-tailed spiders and huntsman spiders tend to come inside to escape the summer heat.
+Clothes on the floor are cool, dark places to hide and are similar to their natural hiding places under logs and bark.

 - Of course, well fitting insect screens will prevent any unwanted visitors in the first place.

 Spiders are not insects but arachnids; insects have 6 legs and three body segments, spiders have 8 legs and two body segments.
 Although many view spiders as scary, spiders are generally beneficial creatures as they help keep the insect numbers down.
 However, there are a number of spiders in Australia which can give nasty bites, which are a particular concern for young children and pets.